prgaero/prgaero.github.io/project1b.md

 ## 11. Acknowledgements

-This fun project was inspired by our research in <a href="http://prg.cs.umd.edu/">Perception and Robotics Group</a> at University of Maryland, College Park.
+This data for this fun project was obtained by the ESE 650: Learning In Robotics course at the University of Pennsylvania.

 ***